oliviawestmacottssw/SSW.Rules.Content/rules/do-you-verify-that-your-server-meets-the-minimum-requirements/rule.md

 Whenever you upgrade software, it's a good idea to make sure that your system meets the requirements for the newer version.
 This is particularly important for server applications like Team Foundation Server.

-If you're upgrading from TFS 2013 Update 4 to TFS 2015, there is a small difference in system requirements.
+​If you're upgrading from TFS 2013 Update 4 to TFS 2015, there is a small difference in system requirements.
 Make sure that your system meets the [Visual Studio Team Foundation Server 2015 RC](https&#58;//www.visualstudio.com/en-us/visual-studio-2015-system-requirements-vs#VSTFS_RC) system requirements:

 **Server Supported Operating Systems**